-An analysis of the emergence of modern Europe.
+Much of our modern world views began in these centuries as the nations of Europe struggled with the boundaries and limits of their power and ideas.
+This course analyzes the emergence of modern Europe.
 Starting with the Renaissance and Reformation of the 16th century, this course surveys the development of the state system and the origin and evolution of the modern secularized nations in their constitutional and absolutist forms.